yflim/notes/clojure/cheatsheet.md

         hi sister
         ;; => nil

--   `doall`: Like `doseq` except the sequence head is retained and returned; entire seq kept in memory.
+-   `doall`: Like `dorun` except the sequence head is retained and returned; entire seq kept in memory.
 E.g.:
     `(doall (map println [1 2 3]))`
     1
     2